abhi90g/Grocery-App/README.md

 `npm start`

 For this app No scaffolding tools such as 'create-react-app' is used.
 Also no 'npm eject' on this.
 Using `style-loader` and `css-loader` I'm converting saas to css through `sass --watch src/styles/scss:src/styles/css`.
 This also required respective loaders in the webpack.config.js

+## Live Version
+<a target="_blank" href="https://abhi90g.github.io/grocery-app/"> Grocery App </a>